-- 6. Proceed through each step in order, as the correct sequence is often times critical.
+- 1. NRC staff will direct the students to a station or bed. - 2.
+The student will introduce himself or herself to the faculty member testing and present the skills performance checklist.
+The faculty member testing will introduce himself/herself to the student. - 3.
+The student will ask any questions prior to beginning the demonstration. - 4.
+Proceed through each step in order, as the correct sequence is often times critical.
 The student will demonstrate and verbalize steps of the procedure.
-Interact with manikins as if the manikin is a real patient. - 7.
+Interact with manikins as if the manikin is a real patient. - 5.
 When the demonstration has successfully been completed, the checklist with the faculty member's signature will be returned to the student.
 Please keep this in a safe place.
 Students who are not successful will be given a deficiency slip.
-A different faculty member will grade the second attempt to provide objectivity. - 8.
+A different faculty member will grade the second attempt to provide objectivity. - 6.
 Return demonstration is often stressful.
 Please make every attempt to obtain enough rest and proper diet before each testing procedures.